-If a noteholder is having difficulty receiving regular and timely payments on the note, or if they are in need of a lump sum of cash, they may choose to sell the note to a real estate investor.
-They would sell the note at a discount, since it is being purchased based on future payments using today’s dollars.
+If a noteholder has difficulty receiving regular and timely payments on the note, or if they need cash, they may choose to sell the note to an investor.
+They sell the note at a discount, based on future payments using today’s dollars.

-An investor who purchases a promissory note often does so because it offers a versatile, collateral-backed real estate investment that is unaffected by the fluctuations of the stock market.
-Because the notes are purchased at a discount, an investor earns returns through the difference in the discounted purchase price and real value of the note, as well as through regular monthly principal and interest payments.
+Investors who purchase a promissory note gain a versatile, collateral-backed real estate investment that’s unaffected by stock market changes.
+Since notes are purchased at a discount, investors earn returns from the difference in the discounted purchase price and the real value of the note, plus monthly principal and interest payments.